VizCreation/HDB-Resale-Prices/README.md

 ## Data Transformation/Cleaning
 Data was cleaned and transformed with the Power Query Editor in Power BI and by creating new measures using DAX.
 Some of the applied steps include:
-"*"Combining the 3 data sets into 1 main table
+* Combining the 3 data sets into 1 main table
-"*" Classifying the Remaining Lease period into a Range (eg. 51- 60 years, 61- 70 years etc...).
+* Classifying the Remaining Lease period into a Range (eg. 51- 60 years, 61- 70 years etc...).
 For info: The remaining lease period ranges from 0 - 99 years.
-"*" Extracting only the Year from "Date of Sale"
+* Extracting only the Year from "Date of Sale"
-"*" Using DAX to create new measures and Dynamic Title based on selected Filter
+* Using DAX to create new measures and Dynamic Title based on selected Filter

 ## Data Visualisation
 ![]()